 However, simply resolving issues as they arise is insufficient.
 It’s also critical that businesses strive to change their business processes before issues arise.
 You want the business to continue to expand and develop, not just retain the current system.

 The term “BPO” stands for “business process outsourcing.”
 Simply put, outsourcing is the practice of contracting another company to carry out a procedure that your own company needs.
-To put it another way, you’re entrusting non-core business practices to a third party.
+To put it another way, you’re entrusting non-core business practices to a third party such as BPO in the Philippines and other outsourcing companies in Asia.

 Types of outsourcing